 Factors to consider

-Ice retention: This is one of the most important factors to consider when looking for the best ice chest or best cooler.
-Coolers can hold ice in 100-degree heat anywhere from a few hours to two weeks or more.
+This is one of the most important factors to consider when looking for the best ice chest or the best cooler.
+Coolers can hold ice in 100-degree heat for anywhere from a few hours to two weeks or more.
 Ice retention is a direct correlation of smart engineering with great materials.

 Obviously, with higher-end coolers, you will have more durability as they are made with much more expensive material.
 Durability also matters when you are trying to transport or move the cooler.
 You want a cooler or ice chest with strong durable handles that don’t break.
 A cooler or ice chest loaded with ice, food, and drinks can be very heavy and these handles must be able to support all that weight.